Use these tips to take charge of your health.

 Get screening tests to find diseases early.

-Screenings are medical tests that check for diseases.
-Screenings can help doctors find diseases early, when the diseases may be easier to treat.
+Screenings are medical tests that doctors use to check for diseases before there are any symptoms.
+Screenings help find diseases early, when they may be easier to treat.

-Talk to your doctor if you have questions about your prostate.
+Talk to your doctor if you have questions about prostate cancer.

-All men have a prostate.
-The male prostate is a small sex gland that makes fluid to carry sperm.
+The prostate is a small sex gland that makes fluid to carry sperm.
 It’s located below the bladder and in front of the rectum.
+Only males have a prostate.

 Ask your doctor about taking aspirin every day.